 Moreover, the European Commission prepared the ground for a EU Urban Agenda, aimed at improving the implementation of EU and national policies on-the-ground by involving cities in the design of policies and mobilising them in the implementation.
 The Urban Agenda is supported by Member States (Riga Declaration, June 2015), the European Parliament (Westphal Report), the Committee of the Regions, the European Economic and Social Committee, and constituted a priority for the 2016 Dutch EU Presidency.

-Together with our members, we work together with the various European and international organisations promoting smart and resilient cities, such as EnergyCities (European Association of local authorities in energy transition), ICLEI Europe (Local Governments for Sustainability) and UNEP (United Nations Environment Programme).
+Together with our members, we work together with the various European and international organisations promoting smart and resilient cities, such as EnergyCities (European Association of local authorities in energy transition), ICLEI Europe (Local Governments for Sustainability) and UN Environment Programme.